dimsav/elasticsearch-reference/README.md

 **yellow**: All primary shards are active, but not all replica shards are active.

 **red**: Not all primary shards are active.

+## Credits

+Many of the sections above are parts of [elasticsearch-definitive-guide](https://github.com/elasticsearch/elasticsearch-definitive-guide).